Skip to main content

 • For students in their third and later years who do not have an external fellowship, tuition and fees as well as salaries are covered by research assistantships (RAs) or teaching fellowships (TFs).

-• Once the student has completed the requirements for candidacy—ideally by the end of the second year but certainly before the end of the third year—the student should proceed with a research program that eventually culminates in a thesis.
+• Once the student has completed the requirements for candidacy—ideally by the end of the second year but certainly by May 31 of the third year—the student should proceed with a research program that eventually culminates in a thesis.
 Toward the end of each year, following the qualifying exam or after the third year (whichever comes first), students should submit annual progress reports to their faculty committees for review.

 • After joining a research group, students typically receive their summer funding by working in a research assistantship (RA) with that group.

-• Each student is required to serve as a teaching fellow (TF) at least one fall or spring term during the course of the PhD program.
-Note: To fulfill this requirement, the TF position should consist of at least 15 hours per week (three eights-time) and involve a teaching component and not merely grading.
+• Each student is required to serve as a teaching fellow (TF) at least two terms during the course of the PhD program.
+Note: To fulfill this requirement, the TF position should consist of at least 15 hours per week (three eighths-time) and involve a teaching component and not merely grading.

 • After writing a thesis under the guidance of a thesis advisor, typically by the end of the fifth or sixth year, the student presents the thesis to a dissertation committee of three faculty members in a final dissertation defense.
 Once the completed thesis is submitted, the student has fulfilled the requirements for the doctoral degree.